-Based on the above Stakeholder Identification and Analysis for the Clarke Road Well #9 Project, the nature and scope of the project, as well as the socio-cultural characteristics of the project impact area, the following methods will be utilized to engage stakeholders throughout the life of the project (as detailed in the SEP).
-These include: A public consultation event - face-to-face- Community Meeting; and two (2) indirect engagement methods - internet/digital/social media and Loud speaker public announcements.
+Based on the above Stakeholder Identification and Analysis for the Goldsborough Water Treatment Plant Project in Tobago, the nature and scope of the project, as well as the socio-cultural characteristics of the project impact area, the following methods will be utilized in keeping with Stakeholder Engagement Plan referenced in Annex K to engage stakeholders throughout the life of the project.
+These include one (1) direct engagement method - Community Meeting and two (2) indirect engagement methods - internet/digital/social media and loud speaker public announcements.